 Post-Closing Purchase Price Adjustment.
 Another critical term is whether there will be an adjustment to the purchase price following the closing based, for example, on the amount of working capital in the business at the time of closing.
 If there is to be an adjustment, what is the formula for the adjustment, how will the parties resolve any dispute over the adjustment calculation, and will any part of the purchase price be withheld following closing pending determination of the adjustment?

 Post-Closing Purchase Price Adjustment.
-In the event that the Net Working Capital of Mercer as reflected on the Audited Closing Balance Sheet as finally determined ("FINAL WORKING CAPITAL") is less than the Net Working Capital of Mercer as reflected on the Preliminary Closing Balance Sheet ("PRELIMINARY WORKING CAPITAL"), then the Purchase Price will be adjusted downward, on a dollar-for-dollar basis, to reflect the lesser of (i) the decrease in Final Working Capital from Preliminary Working Capital and (ii) the sum of (A) the amount, if any, by which Final Working Capital is less than $3,400,000 and (B) the amount, if any, by which Preliminary Working Capital exceeded $3,600,000.
-Conversely, in the event that the Final Working Capital is more than the Preliminary Working Capital, then the Purchase Price will be adjusted upward, on a dollar-for-dollar basis, to reflect the lesser of (i) the increase, if any, in Final Working Capital from Preliminary Working Capital and (ii) the sum of (A) the amount, if any, by which Final Working Capital exceeds $3,600,000 and (B) the amount, if any, by which Preliminary Working Capital was less than $3,400,000.
-The post-closing adjustment to the Purchase Price, if any, shall be paid by Seller to Buyer or by Buyer to Seller, as the case may be, in immediately available funds within fifteen (15) days of delivery of the Audited Closing Balance Sheet as finally determined.
-3.
+In the event that the -------------------------------------- Working Capital as reflected on the Audited Closing Balance Sheet is less than the Working Capital Target, then the Purchase Price will be adjusted downward, on a dollar-for-dollar basis, to reflect the lesser of (i) the decrease, if any, in Working Capital as reflected on the Audited Closing Balance Sheet from the amount of Working Capital reflected on the Preliminary Closing Balance Sheet or (ii) the amount, if any, by which the Working Capital reflected on the Audited Closing Balance Sheet is less than the Working Capital Target.
+Conversely, the Purchase Price will be adjusted upward, on a dollar-for dollar basis, to reflect the increase, if any, in the total Working Capital as reflected on the Audited Closing Balance Sheet from the amount of Working Capital reflected on the Preliminary Closing Balance Sheet, provided, however, that in no event shall such upward adjustment exceed the total amount of any adjustment to the Purchase Price made pursuant to Section 2.6(b) above.
+The post-closing adjustment to the -------------- Purchase Price, if any, shall be paid by Seller to Global from the Escrow Sum or by Global to Seller, as the case may be, in immediately available funds within ten (10) business days of delivery of the Audited Closing Balance Sheet, unless the Seller disputes any items on the Audited Closing Balance Sheet, in which case it shall be paid within ten (10) business days after the Independent Accountants finally determine the disputed item(s), and Global delivers to Seller an Audited Closing Balance Sheet modified to reflect such determination.

 Post-Closing Purchase Price Adjustment. (a) Buyer shall prepare and deliver to Parent within ninety (90) days after the Closing Date a statement (the “Closing Statement”) setting forth its calculation of Net Working Capital, Cash, Indebtedness, and Net Intercompany Receivable or Net Intercompany Payable, as applicable, in each case as of the Reference Time (the “Closing Working Capital,” “Closing Cash,” “Closing Indebtedness,” “Closing Net Intercompany Receivable,” and “Closing Net Intercompany Payable,” respectively), including reasonable detail with reasonably detailed supporting documentation.
 Parent and any accountants and advisors engaged by Parent shall be permitted reasonable access to the books and records of the Transferred Subsidiaries and any documents, schedules or workpapers used by Buyer in its calculation of the Closing Working Capital, Closing Cash, Closing Indebtedness, and Closing Net Intercompany Receivable or Closing Net Intercompany Payable, as applicable, for purposes of evaluating Buyer’s calculation of the Closing Working Capital, Closing Cash, Closing Indebtedness, and Closing Net Intercompany Receivable or Closing Net Intercompany Payable, as applicable, and making its own calculations of such amounts; provided that the accountants of Buyer and its Affiliates shall not be obligated to make any work papers available to Parent or its Representatives except in accordance with such accountants’ normal disclosure procedures and then only after Parent or such Representatives has signed a customary agreement relating to access to any work papers in form and substance reasonably acceptable to such accountants.